Ricardo Lewandowski

-Lewandowski presided over the impeachment trial of president Dilma Rousseff, and controversially separated the cassation of her term from the cassation of her political rights.
-Two votes, then, occurred, and, upon losing her mandate, she maintained her political rights.
-Vice President Michel Temer succeeded her.
+Career

+He is the son of a Polish father and Swiss mother, who immigrated to Brazil after the Second World War.

-Lewandowski was replaced by Carmen Lúcia who was championed by José Celso de Mello Filho, Brazil's most senior jurist.
-Lewandowski had been known for championing a reduction in oversight of judges and an increase in their remuneration.
+Lewandowski was replaced by Cármen Lúcia who was championed by Celso de Mello, Brazil's most senior jurist.
+Lewandowski was known for championing a reduction in oversight of judges and an increase in their remuneration.
 Lucia's champion gave a speech talking about the need to remove corruption despite the presence of a number of alleged suspects.

+On 10 January 2024, Lewandowski accepted president Lula da Silva's invitation to replace outgoing minister Flávio Dino in the Ministry of Justice and Public Security.